 Can’t imagine shopping without Amazon?
 That doesn’t mean you can’t support small businesses at the same time.
 Last year Amazon reported that 30,000 Canadian small and medium-sized businesses collectively exceeded over $900 million in sales on Amazon Canada’s online stores

 When you’re browsing Amazon.com items, pay attention to who the seller is.
 If it’s Amazon, look for language like, “All Buying Options” or “Other Sellers on Amazon” to see if you can buy the same thing from a small seller.

 This suggestion is as good for you as it is for your local gym or fitness studio.
 Many studios operate a model where the instructors are independent small business owners (contractors) who depend on customers taking their classes to earn fees.

-It only took a few days of social distancing before I started to feel sluggish and stir-crazy.
+It only takes a few days of social distancing before you can start to feel sluggish and stir-crazy.
 Luckily, some small gyms and studios are offering new fee-based online classes.
-Many studios across the nation offer online classes like Camp Gladiator, an option with 10,000+ live streaming boot camp classes and challenges.
+Flare Magazine recently published a roundup of gyms offering virtual fitness classes across Canada, including Misfit Studios, 6ix Cycle and more.
 Look for these online fitness options and join in!

 Some hard-working small businesses simply won’t make it through the crisis without a helping hand.
 Check online to see if your favorite SMB has set up a fundraiser – or offer your support through these organizations.